EPCCed/Activities/Activities/MessagePassingSort/Readme.md

 The participant numbers for this activity are restricted by space, equipment and the activity organiser.

-Remember the more cards or participants you have the longer it will take.
+Remember the more cards or participants you have the longer it will take to complete this activity.

 ### Suitability